encord-team/encord-agents/docs/editor_agents/examples/index.md

    - Replaces the generic object with the classified one
 5. Saves the changes to the label row

-**Testing the agent**
+### Testing the Agent

-**Step 1: run the FastAPI server**
+**STEP 1: Run the FastAPI Server**
-With the agent laid down, we can run it and test it.
+With the agent set up, we can run it and test it.
 In your current terminal, run:

 ```shell
 fastapi dev agent.py --port 8080
 ```

-This will run the FastAPI server in development mode with auto-reload enabled.
+This runs the FastAPI server in development mode with auto-reload enabled.

 **Step 2: annotate some generic objects**

-Open your project within [the Encord platform](https://app.encord.com/projects){ target="_blank", rel="noopener noreferrer" } in your browser and try annotating an image with some generic objects.
-Once you've done that, copy the URL from your browser.
+Open your Project in [the Encord platform](https://app.encord.com/projects){ target="_blank", rel="noopener noreferrer" } in your browser and try annotating an image with some generic objects.
+Once you have done that, copy the URL from your browser.

 !!! hint
     The url should have roughly this format: `"https://app.encord.com/label_editor/{project_hash}/{data_hash}/{frame}"`.